MAYZGitHub/mayz-toc/README.md

 - **Architecture**: Each protocol may have its own contract and minting policy (each with its own address for storing tokens and minting OTC tokens) or a single Plutus 3 script managing both minting and validation.
 The datum in institutional contracts includes parameters set by the protocol, such as token amounts and standards.
 If a centralized protocol is needed for multiple projects, a main protocol smart contract could maintain shared parameters in its datum.

 ### Chosen Solution: Individualized Approach
 After careful consideration, the Individualized Solution has been chosen for the initial phase of the MAYZ Trustless OTC Smart Contract project.
 This solution provides the necessary flexibility and ease of use to meet the current needs of individual users while effectively addressing the liquidity and slippage issues in Cardano's ecosystem.
-This approach aligns with the requirements outlined in our Catalyst-funded project proposal.

 The roadmap for this solution includes:
 1. Implementing the basic functionality to allow users to exchange tokens for NFTs using a single smart contract and minting policy.